Frequently Asked Questions

 The Cornerstone (a black square containing the University of Guelph Identifier) with the Improve Life tagline is the preferred logo for use on all external communications.
 The Identifier (logotype of the words University of Guelph) may be used in instances where the space provided is too small for the Cornerstone or the Cornerstone would be unsuitable.
-More on logo useage here.
+Read our logo usage guidelines.

 Is it okay to use the University Crest or Seal instead of the logo?

-No. The Crest is a ceremonial mark reserved for high-profile events such as convocation, citations and degrees, as well as specific materials from the Office of the President.
-Questions concerning the use of the Crest should be directed to firstname.lastname@example.org.
-Use of the University’s Common Seal is limited to authorized employees or officers such as the University secretary.
-Direct questions concerning use of the seal to the University Secretariat at email@example.com.
+- The Crest is a ceremonial mark reserved for high-profile events such as convocation, citations and degrees, as well as specific materials from the Office of the President.
+Questions concerning the use of the Crest should be directedthe Brand Team.

 Our unit has a logo, may I continue using it?

-In order to present a unified, consistent face to the world, all U of G sub-brands (any brand associated with or operating under the University of Guelph parent-brand) should use a sub-brand Lock-up instead of an individual logo.
+In order to present a unified, consistent face to the world, all U of G sub-brands (any brand associated with or operating under the University of Guelph parent-brand) should use a sub-brand lock-up instead of an individual logo.
 This includes colleges, departments and schools, institutes and centres, campuses, initiatives and networks, and internal and external services.
-More details on sub-brand lock-ups are below.
-If you have questions, contact the Director, Marketing & Digital Engagement, communications & public affairs, by emailing firstname.lastname@example.org.

 How do I create a sub-brand Lock-up for my unit?

 A member of the U of G Brand Guide team will develop a customized Lock-up for your unit.
-Contact email@example.com to get started.
+Please contact the Brand Team to get started.

 When do I use a “Label” vs. a “Lock-up” ?

-Full details are available in the Brand Guide.
-The Label (a red bar with the unit’s name in white) is the primary identifying graphic device for units on external communications, where format and space allow.
+- The Label (a red bar with the unit’s name in white) is the primary identifying graphic device for units on external communications, where format and space allow.
 Labels are best suited for advertisements, brochure covers, posters and banners.
-More details on Label usage here.
+Read our label usage guidelines.

 What logos should I use for my social media account avatars and profile images?